 Consult with your accountant.
-If you’ve had any changes in your financial situation from 2016 and haven’t yet adjusted your withholdings or estimated tax payments, now is the time to provide that updated information to your accountant and determine if you need to make any additional tax payments before the end of the year.
-These changes may include income changes, deduction changes, and any capital gains you may have realized in 2017.
+If you’ve had any changes in your financial situation from last year and haven’t yet adjusted your withholdings or estimated tax payments, now is the time to provide that updated information to your accountant and determine if you need to make any additional tax payments before the end of the year.
+These changes may include income changes, deduction changes, and any capital gains you may have realized during the year.
 Don’t forget to include capital gain distributions from any mutual funds you may hold.
 Typically, these funds distribute their capital gains in mid to late December, post their distribution amounts on their website and may be significant this year given market conditions.
 Your accountant can advise you on the best way to pay any tax deficit you may have incurred.

 Consider realizing investment losses.
 With markets at all-time highs, you may have realized capital gains on some of your investments earlier in the year.
 In addition, if you own stock mutual funds, as mentioned above, chances are that they will soon distribute capital gains from sales within the fund itself.
 If you happen to have investments trading at losses, now is the time to consider selling some of those investments to offset any gains you may have acquired during the year.

 Consider timing of additional stock sales.
-While equity market prices are currently quite attractive, if you are looking to sell additional shares of stock, assess whether it makes sense to sell them before the end of the year, adding to your 2017 tax bill, or to wait until early 2018 instead, deferring any capital gains tax to your 2018 tax bill.
+While equity market prices are currently quite attractive, if you are looking to sell additional shares of stock, assess whether it makes sense to sell them before the end of the year, adding to your current tax bill, or to wait until early next year instead, deferring any capital gains tax to that tax bill instead.